Tribal Water Summit

 2023 California Tribal Water Summit

-The next Tribal Water Summit will take place on April 11-13, 2023, in Sacramento.
+The next Tribal Water Summit will take place on April 11-13, 2023, at the New Natural Resources Building, 715 P Street Sacramento CA 95838.
 The Summit will convene Tribal, State, and Federal leaders to discuss water issues and strategies towards watershed resilience of California’s sacred waters.
-Registration is now open; space is limited, and priority will be given to Tribal leaders and Federal/State representatives.
+Registration is CLOSED; space is limited, and priority will be given to Tribal leaders and Federal/State representatives.
 Proceedings from this Summit will help inform State water policy and advance issues of equity, access and incorporation of Tribal Ecological Knowledge in the California Water Plan Update 2023.

 You can donate and help spread the date for the 4th Summit.